jimbas/sso_server_side/README.md

-# Server-side PHP Sample
+# Server-side PHP Sample - Forked

-This is MNC Digital Single Sign-On integration sample for Server-side in PHP.
+This is the fork-version of MNC Digital Single Sign-On - Server-side.

-Cheers,

-Jimbas